parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

 ```

 ## Important remarks ##
-- It takes several minutes for the server to reach a stable state.

 - The target QoS requires that 99% of the requests are serviced within 1ms.

 - Memcached has known scalability problems, scaling very poorly beyond four threads.